holepunchto/noise-handshake/README.md

 Create a new handshake state for a given pattern.
 Initiator should be either `true` or `false` depending on the role.
 A preexisting keypair may be passed as `staticKeypair`

-`opts` is may be used to pass in a `curve` module for performing Noise over other curves.
+`opts` may be used to pass in the following:
+- `curve`: module for performing Noise over other curves.
+- `psk`: a 32-byte buffer containing a pre-shared key for patterns containing `psk0`.
+(Other psk positions are not currently supported.)

 Curve modules should export the following:
 ```